A Short History of Greenport

 Because of its deep and protected harbor, Greenport became a major whaling port between 1795 and 1859 and enjoyed a bustling shipbuilding industry as well.
 By the mid 1800s, the menhaden fishing industry was in full swing and employed thousands of people.
 The Long Island Railroad arrived in 1844 and was a driving force in the development of Greenport and the North Fork as local farmers used the railroad to ship their harvest to markets.

-To learn more about our Maritime history, please visit our Maritime Museum with its wealth of examples and historical information.
+To learn more about our Maritime history, please visit East End Seaport Museum with its wealth of examples and historical information.
 For more information about the railroads, visit Greenport’s Long Island Railroad Museum.